 (a) Applicability.
-This section applies only to applications for groundwater withdrawal permits, groundwater exportation permits, and applications for a variance from well spacing limitations and relates to final permit hearings before the board.
+This section applies only to applications for groundwater withdrawal permits to authorize withdrawals from the Trinity Aquifer, groundwater exportation permits, and applications for a variance from well spacing limitations and relates to final permit hearings before the board.